-We believe that creative visual storytelling is vital to the pursuit of justice and equity in the 21st century.
-To flourish, artists and their networks need aligned creative, financial, and professional supports, as well as distribution systems that enable them to reach a wide range of audiences.
-Historically, this field has been underresourced, and affordable, reliable access to the work remains a challenge.
+We believe that artist-driven moving image storytelling is vital to the pursuit of justice and equity in the 21st century.
+To flourish, storytellers and their networks need aligned creative, financial, and professional support, as well as distribution systems that enable them to reach a wide range of audiences.
+Historically, the field of independently produced film and emerging media has been under-resourced—and affordable, reliable access to the work for audiences remains a challenge.

-To address this, JustFilms supports ideas, individuals, institutions, and networks that accelerate progress toward social justice through creative, artist-driven visual storytelling, with a special focus on documentary work.
-We build and support networks to increase resources in the field, develop artists as leaders, and connect film and interactive storytellers with the tools and talent they need to do their best work, amplify their message, and extend the impact of their projects.
+To address this, JustFilms supports ideas, individuals, institutions, and networks that work to reduce inequality through film, video, and emerging media platforms, with a special focus on documentary practices.
+We strive to increase resources in the field, develop artists as leaders, and connect storytellers with the tools and talent they need to do their best work, amplify their message, and extend the impact of their projects.

 JustFilms projects are inspired by courageous individuals and undaunted communities seeking justice.
-These powerful stories expand opportunities for civic engagement and affirming the central role of culture in social transformation.
+These powerful stories expand opportunities for civic engagement and affirm the central role of cultural strategies in social transformation.
 Our strategy is informed by the foundation’s long history of supporting independent documentary film, public media institutions, artists, and freedom of expression—all of which have had a profound effect on the public consciousness.

 We review grant inquiries regularly and are interested in learning about projects that meet our guidelines.